 Back in 2017, some fans of Voltron: Legendary Defender took a tour of Studio Mir, snapped some unauthorized pictures of confidential storyboards, and then posted them on the internet.
 While many of these fans removed their photos after finding out that yes, the studio could get in trouble with their partner DreamWorks over the leaks, one fan refused, stating that they would only take down their pictures if their ship (“Klance”) was made canon.
 DreamWorks refused to comply and eventually things died down, but the situation as a whole painted shippers in a very bad light – one that won’t be forgotten anytime soon.

-From Plagiarism to Possible Probable Cyberbullying: Cassandra Clare
+Possible Probable Cyberbullying: Cassandra Clare

 Nowadays Cassandra Clare is probably more well known as the author of the YA series The Mortal Instruments, but her history as a problematic Harry Potter fan is impossible to ignore.
 Clare was accused of everything from plagiarism to profiteering to cyberbullying, and while her Mortal Instruments series didn’t share much with her infamous Harry Potter fanfic “The Draco Trilogy”, if you have read both it’s difficult to ignore some of the character similarities.
 Additionally, many find it telling that Clare had a history of siccing lawyer friends on anyone who brought up her questionable actions…and that most of the blog entries and Wiki articles detailing her wrongdoings were deleted without explanation.